mariaartlle/ProtRL/README.md

 ## About ProtRL

-This implementation allows you to:
+ProtRL allows you to:

-- train offline with experimental data
+- **Train offline** on pre-existing experimental data.
-- train online with a scoring fuction set by you

-Starting from GRPO implementation in [Hugging face](https://huggingface.co/docs/trl/main/en/grpo_trainer), we have implemented a new version to pass custom databases each iteration, and weighted and ranked version of DPO (currently non present in Hugging Face Trainer).

-For example, to train your mode now you can:
+- **Train online** with custom scoring functions in an iterative loop.

+Based on the GRPO implementation in [Hugging Face’s TRL library](https://huggingface.co/docs/trl/main/en/grpo_trainer), we have extended the trainer to support:

+1. Passing custom datasets at each iteration
+2. Weighted and ranked variants of DPO (not available in the standard Hugging Face trainer)

+### Quickstart Example

 ```python
 from src.utils import *